PAIR-code/federated-learning/src/server/README.md

 ### TODO

+General:
+- save and expose client-side performance metrics

+Robustness:
 - `median` and `trimmed-mean` aggregations (for [Byzantine-robustness](https://arxiv.org/abs/1803.01498))
 - client authentication (e.g. gmail account + captcha)
-- smoothing to limit individual clients' weight contributions (to prevent model from overfitting to most active clients and create preconditions for Byzantine-robust learning if some clients are adversarial)
+- smoothing to limit individual clients' weight contributions (to prevent model from overfitting to most active clients and also create preconditions for Byzantine-robust learning if some clients are adversarial)
+- create virtual server-side clients who minimize train loss
-- discard updates that increase validation loss, or subtract their projections onto the direction of increasing validation loss
+- discard client updates that increase server-side train loss (or subtract updates' projections onto the direction of increasing train loss)

-- save and expose client-side performance metrics
+Privacy:
+- determine how to set hyperparameters such that each version of the model is differentially private to individual clients' updates (i.e. prevent sensitive information from leaking from client->server->client)
+- consider implementing [secure aggregation](https://eprint.iacr.org/2017/281) (i.e. prevent sensitive information from leaking from client->server)